 Fall Planting Instructions (Containerized)

-- Your planting site selection should be in full sun and in well-drained, sandy loam soils with a pH between 5-6.5.
-Do not plant in non-low lying areas that stay saturated for long periods of time.
+- Your planting site selection should be in full sun and in well-drained, sandy loam soils with a pH between 5 and 6.5.
+Do not plant in non-low-lying areas that stay saturated for long periods of time.
 Most trees do not grow well in wet soils.
 Dense clay soils stunt root growth and hold too much water, leading to weak, slow-growing trees.
-Also, avoid frost pockets (bottoms of valleys) because late frosts can hurt nut and fruit production, especially in northern locations.
+Avoid frost pockets (bottoms of valleys) because late frosts can hurt nut and fruit production, especially in northern locations.
 A sheltered north-facing slope protected from drying winds and low sun of winter may be better for cold windy sites.
 Prepare the area by removing any weeds prior to planting.
 This step is often overlooked but is absolutely critical to any successful planting.
-Weeds and grass steal light, water and nutrients from your trees.
+Weeds and grass steal light, water, and nutrients from your trees.
 We recommend weed mats or mulch.

 - Dig a hole 2 times wider than the pot, so the roots can grow outward without crowding, but not deeper than the root ball.